The Big Picture On Alternative Housing:

 We compare the best purchase-rehab lenders and long-term landlord loans on LTV, interest rates, closing costs, income requirements and more.

-The same principle applies with boxcar homes.
+The same principle applies to boxcar homes.
 But instead of using old shipping containers, builders recycle old train cars.

-On the downside, boxcars don’t combine easily like shipping containers.
-That limits your options for building larger or complex homes.
+On the downside, boxcars don’t combine easily like shipping containerswhich limits your options for building larger or more complex homes.

-But as a tiny house, boxcars offer plenty of character, with minimal cost to convert.
-And like shipping container homes, they reuse existing structures to create a new home, rather than having to use new materials.
+However, as a tiny house, boxcars offer plenty of character with minimal cost to convert.
+And like shipping container homes, they reuse existing structures to create a new home rather than using new materials.

-Since they once served as a mode of transportation, many boxcar homes lend themselves to towing behind a truck as well.
+Since they once served as a mode of transportation, many boxcar homes can also be towed behind a truck.

 Here’s an example of what they can look like as homes: